saeed-amiri/CloudInTrousers/docs/aws-practitioner/aws-essentials.md

 **Benefits of EC2:**
 1. **Access reliable, scalable (SLA)** infrastructure on demand.
 Scale capacity within minutes with SLA commitment of 99.99% availability.
 2. Provide **secure** compute for your applications.
 Security is built into the foundation of Amazon EC2 with the `AWS Nitro` System,
-    * The Nitro System is a collection of hardware and software components built by AWS that enable high performance, high availability, and high security.
+    * The `AWS Nitro` System is a collection of hardware and software components built by AWS that enable high performance, high availability, and high security.
-3. **Optimize performance and cost:** Migrate and build apps with ease using AWS Migration Tools, AWS Managed Services, or `Amazon Lightsail`.
-Learn how AWS can help:
+3. **Optimize performance and cost:** Migrate and build apps with ease using AWS Migration Tools, AWS Managed Services, or `Amazon Lightsail`:
     * `Amazon Lightsail` is a powerful virtual server that is built for reliability and performance.
 Intuitive management console with preconfigured Linux and Windows application stacks.
 Virtual private Cloud.
 Easily Manage Clusters.
 No Upfront Commitment.
 Highly Scalable.